Effect Report 2018

 4. What capacity and what knowledge do you have to enable you to achieve your objectives?

-The Annual Meeting and occasional Extraordinary Meetings are the organisation’s supreme decision-making bodies.
-The Board is responsible for the implementation of the decisions made by the Annual Meeting and Extraordinary Meetings, and for the activities and the finances of the organisation.
+The Annual Meeting is the organisation’s supreme decision-making body.
+The Board is responsible for the implementation of the decisions made by the Annual Meeting, and for the activities and the finances of the organisation.
 The organisation has a secretariat led by the Executive Director, whose task it is to implement the decisions of the Board and to handle the day-to-day operation of the organisation.

 Civil Rights Defenders has an independent, non-profit board of nationally and internationally recognised human rights experts.
-The Board’s work is governed by a separate instruction, and the members are elected during the Annual Meetings, where the formal decision-making takes place.
+The members of the board are elected during the Annual Meetings.
 The Board oversees the work of the organisation and participate in the decisions about the organisation’s operations and direction.

 Civil Rights Defenders offers internships for students or recent university or college graduates.
-In 2017 we hosted 15 interns at our Head Office in Stockholm.
+In 2018 we hosted 16 interns at our Head Office in Stockholm and our field offices.

-The most important grant-awarding bodies are Sida, Swedish Institute, the Foreign Ministry, the Dutch Ministry of Foreign Affairs, and the Swiss Federal Department of Foreign Affairs Grants from state actors are important for maintaining long-term engagement, in Sweden and in the world.
+The most important grant-awarding bodies are Sida, Swedish Institute, the Foreign Ministry, and the Dutch Ministry of Foreign Affairs.
+Grants from state actors are important in order to maintain long-term engagement, in Sweden and in the world.

 Funds Raised from the General Public

-Both private donors, who donated individual amounts, and approximately 1,260 regular monthly donors supported our work in 2017.
+Both private donors, who donated individual amounts, and approximately 1, 400 regular monthly donors supported our work in 2018.
 Monthly donations allow for long-term planning and stability and reduce administration costs.
-The support from monthly donors is very important for our continued work and will be given priority in the coming years.
+The support from monthly donors is important to our continued work and will be given priority in the coming years.

 5. How do you know if your organisation is making progress?

-The context in the countries we are active in is often characterised by a lack of respect for human rights and true democratic governance.
+The context in the countries where we are active is often characterised by a lack of respect for human rights and true democratic governance.
 Actively promoting human rights work is associated with risks and persecution.
-Human rights defenders in civil society have a limited ability to influence and impact, and limited access to international support, both financially and technically.
-Initiatives to promote human rights and democracy and accountability from those in power usually takes place on a small scale and have seldom extensive or long-lasting effects.
-Human action spaces are limited, as well as their access to independent information – and therefore awareness of their rights.
+Initiatives to promote human rights and democracy, and accountability from those in power, usually take place on a small scale and may not have extensive or long-lasting effects.
+In many cases a status quo or a non-worsening situation may be positive results.

 The global strategy presents the overall objectives for the time period.
-These objectives are operationalised in the regional and thematic strategies and plans of actions, stating sub-objectives, priorities, activities and where indicators used to measure progress in our work are identified and evaluated regularly.
+These objectives are operationalised in the regional and thematic strategies and plans of actions, stating sub-objectives, priorities and activities.
+This is also where indicators used to measure progress in our work are identified and evaluated regularly.

 With its small administration, its deep expertise and regular field visits, Civil Rights Defenders has the ability to work closely with local partners.
-With our regular presence on the field we are able to follow developments in the country and in relation to the problems targeted by our projects
+With our regular field presence, we are able to follow developments in the country and in relation to the problems targeted by our projects.

 6. What have you accomplished so far?